1ay1/neowall/README.md

 > **"But why VIBE?
 Why not TOML/YAML/JSON?"**
 >
+> Look, I know VIBE isn't perfect.
+It probably has bugs.
+It's not battle-tested across a billion production servers.
+But here's the thing: I **really** didn't want colons (`:`) and quotes (`""`) cluttering my config.
+And I wanted to **see the hierarchy visually** without counting indentation levels or hunting for closing brackets.
+>
-> Look, we're not asking you to use VIBE for your Kubernetes manifests or your enterprise backend config.
-This is for setting wallpapers.
+> This is for setting wallpapers, not deploying microservices.
 You point it at a picture.
 Maybe a folder of pictures.
 Sometimes a shader if you're feeling spicy.
 >
 > VIBE is an **axiom** here.
 Like "water is wet" or "tabs > spaces" (fight me).
-It's simple, human-readable, and doesn't make you count brackets at 2 AM.
 You literally just write:
 >
 > ```vibe
+> default {
 >   path ~/Pictures/cool-mountain.jpg
+>   mode fill
+> }
+>
+> output {
+>   HDMI-A-1 {
+>     shader plasma.glsl
+>   }
+> }
 > ```
 >
-> No quotes.
-No colons.
-No trauma.
-Just vibes.
+> See?
+The braces show you the structure at a glance.
+No quotes, no colons, no syntax noise.
+Just pure hierarchy.
+>
+> Is it perfect?
+No. Will it parse your edge cases?
+Maybe not.
+But it parses wallpaper configs beautifully, and that's all we need here.
 >
 > If you want YAML, go configure Ansible.
 If you want JSON, go configure literally anything else.
 Here, we vibe. 🌊✨